muescha/dot_hammerspoon/README.md

 ### [MailMateFocus](/Functions/MailMateFocus.lua)

 I don't like it when MailMate switches the focus to Chrome when I click on a link.
 This script changes the focus back to MailMate if it detects a click in MailMate before the focus switches to Chrome.
-You can modify the behavior of the script by enabling "enable_cmdClick" to only observe cmd+click events.
+You can modify the behavior of the script by enabling `enable_cmdClick` to only observe cmd+click events.

 ### [MailMateDisableCmdW](/Functions/MailMateDisableCmdW.lua)

-This disable the shortcut `cmd+w` at the main screen of MailMate so it not closes the MailMate main window.This disables the shortcut cmd+w on the main screen of MailMate so that it does not close the MailMate main window.
+This disable the shortcut `cmd+w` at the main screen of MailMate so it not closes the MailMate main window.
+It uses my helper `bindHotkey(toAppAndTab(mailmateName,"essages%)$")` (see below).

 ### [MacZoom](/Functions/MacZoom.lua)

-Enable the original MacZoom to my hyper key it's an better shortcut for my hand. i have set my hyper key to the `fn` key and to the `cmd_right` key.Enabling the original MacZoom to my Hyper key would be a better shortcut for my hand.
-I have set my Hyper key to the fn key and the cmd_right key.
+Enabling the original MacZoom to my Hyper key would be a better shortcut for my hand.
+I have set my Hyper key to the `fn` key and the `cmd_right` key.

 Shortcuts:
 - hyper + 0 -> Zoom In/Zoom out